 services, goods, and items specifically approved by the member's program as an employer support service or included as allowable expenditures in Appendix XI.

-An employer or DR may budget up to 10 percent of the amount available, after the FMSA portion is calculated, in those services delivered by one or more employees.
-An employer or DR must not budget more than $600 annually or more than $50 per month if less than 12 months remain in the service plan for employer support services.
+An employer or DR may budget up to 10 percent of their CDS budget for employer support services.
+An employer or DR must not budget more than $600 annually or more than $50 per month for employer support services if less than 12 months remain in the service plan.
 Support consultation, if available through the member's program, is an optional service available to a member participating in the CDS option.
-Support consultation is delivered to an employer, an employer's DR, or a member receiving services through the CDS option if that member will be the employer within six months of the initiation of support consultation services to the member.
+Support consultation is delivered to a CDS employer, DR, or a member receiving services through the CDS option if that member will be the CDS employer within six months of the initiation of support consultation services to the member.

 Support consultation is provided by a person who meets the qualifications of a support advisor.
-A support advisor may be a contractor of the employer or an employee or contractor of an FMSA.
+A support advisor may be a contractor of the CDS employer or an employee or contractor of an FMSA.

 Support consultation must provide a level of training, assistance and support that does not duplicate or replace the services delivered by the FMSA, managed care organization (MCO) service coordinator, or other available program or non-program services or resources.